qcoral/homepage/site/src/content/about.md

 </div>

+In the past, I [designed my own 3D printer](https://github.com/the-openary/neutrino) from scratch (that fits in a filament box!), ran a [4-day hardware hackathon](https://www.youtube.com/watch?v=kaEFv7e49mo) at GitHub HQ, and was also formerly top 50 in Overwatch

-See me in public?
-Please say hi!
-You might just get something cool.
-Promise I don't bite :)
+If you see me in public, please say hi!
+I promise I don't bite :D

-Here's some other things in my life!
+Here are some other things in my life!

 ### right now: